-The next thing that you remark in dealing with such a person is that you can entirely deceive the senses, and make them give reports which are entirely erroneous; that you can make him see what is not visible, and you can equally easily make him not see what is visible; that, for instance you could make yourself invisible, and if you like you can leave yourself tangible but invisible, so that he may walk right up against you as though you were not there and start, when coming against you, he finds an obstacle that he cannot see.
+of abnormal knowledge, manifested when the brain is rendered incapable of sane and healthy thought reasoning The next thing that you remark in dealing condition with such a person is that you can entirely ism he h deceive the senses, and make them give reports Now. which are absolutely erroneous; that you can make again.
+S him see what is not visible; and you can equally varying easily make him not see what is visible; that, against for instance, you can make yourself invisible coma, t and if you like you can leave yourself tangible the br but invisible, so that he may walk right up acute : against you as though you were not there, and gotten start when, coming against you, he finds an obstacle that he cannot see.
 So you can alter the sense of hearing; you can make him hear or not hear, as you please.
 So you can, if you like, destroy the sense of touch so that he shall not feel, or you can do the opposite and you can make him feel a solid body by simply stating that it lies between his hands.
-You can make him smell a sweet odor when you present to him some repulsive article.
+You can make him smell a sweet odour when you present to him some repulsive article.
 You can play with the senses as you can stimulate the mind.
 You can prove still more than this by taking an ordinary person and thus hypnotising him.